tiffanystephan/talltiffers/README.md

 - 👋 Hi, I’m @tiffanystephan
 - 👀 I’m interested in becoming a software engineer.
-- 🌱 I’m currently learning Python on Codecademy and Salesforce on Trailhead
+- 🌱 I’m a Salesforce Certified Consultant

 <!---